Qovery/documentation/website/docs/getting-started/basic-concepts.md

 More information about [Organization here][docs.using-qovery.configuration.organization].

 ## Cluster

-At Qovery, when we refer to Clusters, we mean Kubernetes clusters.
+At Qovery, when we refer to Cluster, we mean [Kubernetes][urls.kubernetes] cluster.
 A Kubernetes cluster is a collection of node machines that allows you to run containerized applications.

-Qovery creates and manage for you clusters on your cloud account, more than one cluster can be created to match your use case (production, staging, dev etc..).

-A running cluster is necessary to deploy your application with Qovery.

 More information about [Cluster here][docs.using-qovery.configuration.clusters].